rekino/fork-the-law/README.md

 ## 🧠 What is Fork the Law?

-ForkTheLaw is a web platform that lets people explore, edit, and share new versions of their constitution.
+Fork the Law is a web platform that lets people explore, edit, and share new versions of their constitution.
 Think of it as a collaborative code editor, but for laws and social contracts.

 * 📜 Start from an existing constitution
 * ✍️ Fork and edit it like a developer edits code